NikhilGangaram/NG-Interactive-Lab-Hub/Lab 5/README.md

 The first 2 inferences will be slower.
 Now, you can try placing several objects in front of the camera.

-Read the `infer.py` script, and get familiar with the code.
-You can change the video resolution and frames per second (fps).
-You can also use the the weights of the larger pre-trained mobilenet_v3_large model as described [here](https://pytorch.org/tutorials/intermediate/realtime_rpi.html#model-choices).
+Read the `infer.py` script and become familiar with the code.
+You can change the video resolution and frames per second (FPS).
+You may also use the weights of the larger pre-trained mobilenet_v3_large model, as described [here](https://pytorch.org/tutorials/intermediate/realtime_rpi.html#model-choices).

 #### More classes